NXGN: Erling Haaland, Jadon Sancho and where 2019's best wonderkids are now

 2020: The forward marked his La Liga debut with a goal inside 93 seconds, and scored a perfect hat-trick on his first Champions League start, with his history-making exploits earning him his first Brazil caps and the NXGN 2020 prize.

 2021: Rodrygo was mainly a substitute during the 2020-21 and scored just twice in all competitions.

-2022: Though still largely a rotational piece in Carlo Ancelotti's squad, the Brazilian has put in some key performances so far this season, especially in the Champions League.
+2022: Though still largely a rotational piece in Carlo Ancelotti's squad, the Brazilian put in some key performances in 2021-22, especially in their triumphant Champions League run.

 #4 Phil Foden | Manchester City

 2019: Described by Manchester City boss Pep Guardiola as "a diamond", Foden had become a member of one of the strongest squads English football had ever seen, and was starting regularly in cup competitions.

 2020: A more consistent contributor in 2019-20, Foden was rewarded for a campaign in which he directly contributed to 17 goals with a first England cap in September 2020.

 2021: The PFA and Premier League Young Player of the Year, Foden became a regular starter for Guardiola in 2020-21, scoring 16 goals in all competitions from a variety of positions.

 2022: Foden continued to go from strength to strength, and once again was voted PFA and Premier League Young Player of the Year after contributing a combined 25 goals and assists in all competitions.